Verizon Fios vs. Xfinity

 You can add sports, kids, or other channel packages with Xfinity, but those costs add up quickly, and there is less customization.

 Verizon has higher channel counts than Xfinity.
 While we like high channel counts, keep in mind it’s more about having the channels you want.
 Paying for 500 channels doesn’t make sense if all you want to do is keep up with Kardashians or West World.
 But if you don’t get the channels you want, is it worth paying for cable in the first place?

 We like the X1 DVR experience more, but is Fios better?

 While the DVR should be somewhat of an afterthought, we do like the X1’s interface and overall experience more than Fios’s offerings, but it’s really not that different.
-Fios has four different DVR options available, but we’d go for the Quantum TV Enhanced Service.
+Fios has four different DVR options available, but we’d go for the Multi-Room DVR Enhanced Service.
 Compared to the regular DVR from Fios, the X1 only offers 2 additional streams, so a solo user wouldn’t see more value.

 Decide if you need service for more than one TV first, and then determine the appropriate amount of storage against cost.
 In our area, Enhanced service was only $8 more per month for four times the storage and four additional recording streams.

-XFINITY has three DVR options.
-We highly recommend the X1 DVR, but the other DVRs from Comcast aren’t inferior in basic terms: they have plenty of recording capacity, and two streams on one TV isn’t the worst.
+Xfinity has three DVR options.
+We highly recommend the X1 DVR, but the other DVRs from Xfinity aren’t inferior in basic terms: they have plenty of recording capacity, and two streams on one TV isn’t the worst.
 They just don’t have all the bells and whistles of the X1.